DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Introduction

 \section{Introduction}

 The potency of nonlinear dimension reduction methods lies in their flexibility, allowing them to model complex data structures.
 That same flexibility, however, makes them difficult to use and interpret.
 Each method requires a slew of hyperparameters that need to be calibrated, and even when adequately calibrated, these methods require a trained eye to interpret.
 For example, the two most popular nonlinear dimension reduction methods, t-SNE and UMAP, sometimes generate misleading results \citep{understanding_UMAP, Distill}.
 The results often cluster, even when no clusters exist in the data, and cluster sizes/locations can be unreliable.
-We have developed an interactive tool that analysts may use to conduct a post-hoc analysis of their high-dimensional clustering.
-The tool uses the minimum spanning tree (MST) to describe the global structure of clusters and provide an additional perspective on inter-cluster relationships.
-This allows analysts to extract more information from their dimension reduction results by making it easier to differentiate the signal and the noise.
+This is especially problematic in the context of high-dimensional cluster analysis when the tools for determining cluster legitimacy are limited.
+To add to the toolbox, we have developed an interactive tool that analysts may use to conduct a post-hoc analysis of their high-dimensional clustering.
+The tool uses the minimum spanning tree (MST) to provide a broad view of the data's global structure as well as local perspectives on inter-cluster relationships via various plots and tests.
+This allows analysts to extract more information from their dimension reduction results by making it easier to differentiate the signal from the noise.

-In this paper, we describe the analytical plots provided by the tool (Section 2).
-We present a MST stability experiment, demonstrating the MST's ability to approximate high-dimensional structure, as well as power and size analyses for a novel hypothesis test (Section 3).
-And we walk through use of the tool on two separate data sets (Section 4).
+In this paper, we describe the analytical plots provided by the tool (Section 3).
+We present a MST stability experiment, demonstrating the MST's ability to approximate high-dimensional structure, as well as power and size analyses for a novel hypothesis test (Section 4).
+And we walk through the use of the tool on two separate data sets (Section 5).